pragmagic/vscode-nim/README.md

 	}
 	```
 * `nim.lintOnSave` - perform the project check for errors on save
-* `nim.project` - optional array of projects file, if nim.project is not defined then all nim files will be used as separate project
+* `nim.project` - optional array of projects file/glob paths, if nim.project is not defined then all nim files will be used as separate project
 * `nim.licenseString` - optional license text that will be inserted on nim file creation